puzzle/k8s-debugbox/README.md

   # Requires a redeployment.
   k8s-debugbox deployment hello

+  # Open debugging shell for the first container of the first pod of the specified controller,
+  # install debugging tools into all containers of the controller if they aren't installed yet.
+  # Uses the specified Docker image for tool installation instead of the default one.
+  # Requires a redeployment.
+  k8s-debugbox deployment hello -i example.org/tools/k8s-debugbox

   # Uninstall debugging tools from specified controller.
   # Requires a redeployment.
   k8s-debugbox deployment hello --remove

 Options:
-  -c, --container='': Container name to open shell for, defaults to first container in pod -h, --help: Show this help message
+  -n, --namespace='': Namespace which contains the pod to debug, defaults to the namespace of the current kubectl context -c, --container='': Container name to open shell for, defaults to first container in pod -i, --image='puzzle/k8s-debugbox': Docker image for installation of debugging via controller.
+Must be built from 'puzzle/k8s-debugbox' repository.
+  -h, --help: Show this help message
       --add: Install debugging tools into specified resource
       --remove: Remove debugging tools from specified resource